Latest update: 2026-04-01

 100 Wager-Free Spins (Big Bass Splash)

-NetBet’s welcome bonus, accurate as of January 2026, is structured to be straightforward, with eligible winnings paid as cash rather than being locked behind wagering:
+NetBet’s welcome bonus, accurate as of April 2026, is set up to be relatively easy to understand, with eligible winnings paid as cash rather than being locked behind wagering:

 How it compares to other UK casinos

-NetBet can suit cautious bonus users because eligible free spin winnings are paid as cash (up to the stated cap), not converted into a bonus balance.
-In practice, that can make withdrawals feel simpler—provided your identity and payment checks are already completed.
+NetBet can suit more cautious bonus users because eligible free spin winnings are paid as cash (up to the stated cap), rather than being converted into a bonus balance.
+In day-to-day terms, that can make withdrawals feel more predictable—assuming your identity checks are complete and your chosen payment method has been confirmed.

 Similar UK Casinos